superluminar-io/cdk-java-workshop/docs/content/lab1/_index.md

 ## CloudFormation

 If you check out the [CloudFormation console](https://eu-central-1.console.aws.amazon.com/cloudformation/home?region=eu-central-1) you will notice a new stack with the name you just defined in the guided deployment.
 CloudFormation is essentially a tool to provision, maintain and remove infrastructure in AWS.
-SAM uses CloudFormation under the hood to deploy the infrastrucutre we describe in this workshop.
+AWS CDK uses CloudFormation under the hood to deploy the infrastrucutre we describe in this workshop.

 Try to figure out: